dallyh/daliborhon.dev/www/web/src/content/posts/en/2025-02-12-deploying-libsql-server-with-astro-on-zerops.md

 ### Pushing the Database Schema

-After deployment of the `libsqld` service, we need to push the database schema using Astro DB’s `push` command.
+After deployment of the `libsqld` service, we need to push the database schema using `@astrojs/db`'s `push` command.
 Because pushing database schemas in a build step of the service and or application is generally not recommended to do for various reasons, we should push the database schema from our local computer.

 For this we first need to connect to the [VPN](https://docs.zerops.io/references/vpn) provided by Zerops, so we can access the remote database server.
 You can connect to the VPN using `zcli vpn up`.
 Run the command in the terminal and then select the `astro-libsql` project.